 NRP Human Factors or Education Grant (up to $15,000): Any health care professional with an interest in human factors impact on delivery room resuscitation or optimization of NRP education.

-NRP Young Investigator Award (up to $15,000): Physicians-in-training or individuals within four years of completing fellowship training.
+NRP Young Investigator Award (up to $15,000): Physicians-in-training or individuals within four years of completing medical training.

 NRP Research Grant Program (up to $50,000): Any health care professional with an interest in Neonatal Resuscitation.